 In addition, we define a comparison group of randomly selected natives.
-Consequently, this group is representative of the Swedish population of the respective age cohort, and as such it has different endowments than the refugee immigrants.
+Consequently, this group is representative of the Swedish population of the respective age cohort, and as such its endowments differ from those of refugee immigrants.

-As explained above, in a RIF regression, the dependent wage earnings variable y is calculated by the recentered influence function, RIF (y: G), where G (Gâteaux derivative) are the distributional wage earnings in our analysis, formally expressed as:
+As explained above, in a RIF regression, the dependent wage earnings variable y is calculated by the recentered influence function, RIF (y: G), where G (Gâteaux derivative) is the distributional wage earnings in our analysis, formally expressed as:

-$$G = E(RIF(y; G)) = Ex[E(RIF(y; G)|X] = E(X')\beta$$ (1)
+(1) $$G = E(RIF(y; G)) = Ex[E(RIF(y; G)|X] = E(X')\beta$$